gorhamc/ynab/README.md

 Before using ynab_lib, you will need to first obtain a personal access token from your ynab account.
 Follow the steps [here](https://api.youneedabudget.com/#personal-access-tokens).
 Also note that ynab does rate limit requests, defined [here](https://api.youneedabudget.com/#rate-limiting).

 Right now all GET methods are implemented on the Client type.
-PUT and POST methods coming soon, once the GET methods are better tested.